 Aegis Living has has had the privilege to work with Dr. Rahul Khurana, M.D. to provide geriatric psychiatry to our Washington residents.
 His goal is to maximize the quality of life and functionality for aging residents who may be suffering from depression, anxiety, dementia and other mental disorders.
 Perhaps your aging loved one can benefit and find comfort by consulting with a geriatric psychiatrist to improve their quality of life and find relief from unnecessary suffering.

 What is geriatric psychiatry?

 A geriatric psychiatrist is a medical doctor who specializes in the prevention, evaluation, diagnosis, and treatment of mental and emotional disorders in older patients.
-Common disorders in the elderly include dementia, depression, anxiety, alcohol abuse, and sleep disorders.
+Geriatric psychiatry treat common disorders in the elderly that include dementia, depression, anxiety, alcohol abuse, and sleep disorders.
 Geriatric psychiatrists create comprehensive treatment plans that address the physical, emotional, and social needs of an older patient to improve their quality of life.

-How can a geriatric psychiatry help your aging parent?
+How can geriatric psychiatry help your aging parent?